Statutory guidance

 Adults providing support for an access arrangement must not be a relative, carer or guardian of the pupil.

-Test administrators should note for their own records where they provide an access arrangement in the tests and, if appropriate, the name of the scribe, reader, prompter or translator used by each pupil.
+Test administrators should note for their own records where an access arrangement was provided in the tests and, if appropriate, the name of the scribe, transcribe, reader, prompter, translator or word processor or other technical or electronic aid used by each pupil.

 Making further adaptations to the tests

-Schools may open test papers up to one hour before a test is due to start without seeking permission from the Standards and Testing Agency (STA).
-This flexibility is designed to help schools that need to make modifications to test papers to meet a pupil’s needs, or if signers need access to the papers to prepare for the administration of the tests.
+Schools may open test papers up to one hour before a test is due to start, to make adaptations or preparations, without seeking permission from the Standards and Testing Agency (STA).
+This flexibility is designed to help schools that need to make adaptations to test papers to meet a pupil’s needs, or if signers need access to the papers to prepare for the administration of the tests.

-If you need to open test papers (including modified test papers) more than one hour early, you must have an approved application for early opening.
-The deadline for applications was Friday 8 March.
-Applications after the deadline will only be considered under exceptional circumstances.
-Examples of exceptional circumstances are where a pupil’s needs have changed, or if a pupil joined the school, after Friday 8 March.
+If you need to open test papers, including modified test papers, more than one hour early to make complex adaptations, you must have an approved application for early opening.
+The deadline for applications was Friday 6 March.
+We will only accept applications after the deadline under exceptional circumstances – for example, where a pupil’s needs have changed or a pupil joined the school after Friday 6 March.

-In such cases, you should contact STA using the ‘Message us – access arrangements’ form on the Primary Assessment Gateway (PAG) to discuss the pupil’s requirements.
+In such cases, you should contact STA using the ‘Message us – access arrangements’ form within the ‘Test administration’ tab on the National Curriculum Assessments Portal (NCA Portal) to discuss the pupil’s requirements.

 Use of communicators and sign language

-Pupils who use British Sign Language, or other sign-supported communication, may be supported in the tests if this is normal classroom practice.
-Section 3 provides specific guidance for each test.
+You may support pupils who use British Sign Language or other sign-supported communication in the tests, if this is normal classroom practice.
+Administering the tests provides specific guidance for each test.

 Compensatory marks are available for the spelling paper of the English grammar, punctuation and spelling test.

-Instructions are included on the front of each test pack detailing when you can open the test materials to prepare for their administration.
+The front of each test pack includes instructions detailing when the test materials can be opened to prepare for their administration.

-You must not open test packs early to familiarise yourself with test content.
+You must not open test packs early to familiarise yourself with the test content.

 You may only use sign language and give additional explanation as needed: